speareducation/action-js-test/README.md

 ## run-tests

-Runs `npm run lint` and `npm run test --coverage` using scripts from package.json.
+Runs `npm run lint` and either `npm run test:coverage` or `npm run test -- --coverage` using scripts from package.json.
 Usually this would be eslint and Jest.

 ### Inputs